Manchester United 2-0 Crystal Palace

 Substitution

-Bakary Sako (Crystal Palace) wins a free kick in the attacking half.
+Wilfried Zaha (Crystal Palace) wins a free kick in the defensive half.

+Offside, Manchester United.
+Jesse Lingard tries a through ball, but Antonio Valencia is caught offside.

 Attempt blocked.
 Bakary Sako (Crystal Palace) left footed shot from outside the box is blocked.